joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ![](/uploads/webjea_startstopazvm.png)

-Congratulations, you have now setup WebJEA, and
+Congratulations, you have now set up WebJEA, and can Start/Stop any Azure Virtual Machines using self-service!

 ### Additional Notes